OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `asm` ( *expression1* , *expression2* , ... ) *type* { *instructions* }

 > Escape to assembly code.
 The arguments (*expression1*, *expression2*, etc.), if any, are pushed onto the AVM stack (with *expression1* at the top of the stack).
-Then the *instructions*, which are a sequence of AVM assembly instructions, are executed.  *type* must not be `void`.
+Then the *instructions*, which are a sequence of AVM assembly instructions, are executed.
 The assembly instructions are assumed to consume the arguments and leave on the stack a single value of type *type*, which becomes the result of this expression.
 (There is another form of `asm`, which produces no result value and is a statement.)